 Respondents indicated a slight preference for traditional carpool arrangements over dynamic ride-matching services, such as Scoop and Waze Carpool that allow you to find carpool partners on the fly.
 Increased awareness and adoption of these services may be required to leverage their potential in incentive programs.

-Survey respondents use transit and are interested in investments in transit frequency, reliability, and free transit pass programs.
+Survey respondents use transit and are interested in investments in transit frequency, timed transfers, reliability, and free transit pass programs.

 Multiple transit agencies and employee shuttles serve the communities along US-101 in Santa Clara, San Mateo, and San Francisco counties.
 60% of all respondents take Caltrain at least occasionally, which runs parallel to US-101 for nearly its entire route.